You need to know things about my book "Since When Did Single Mean Sad."

 Some things have been brought to my attention regarding my novel that I feel need to be cleared up.

-#3- The book is a Guided journal and is 30 days of content.
+#3- The book is a Guided journal with 30 days of content.
 Therefore, to get the full results of the book, you must read through the whole thing and take the time to digest all of the prompts fully.
 In the front portion of the book, I listed a fully comprehensive chart of getting the most out of this book.

 #6- Though everyone can read my book, my target audience is as follows (these are the people who will most likely relate to many of the experiences in this novel.
 However, outliers do apply.):